- Home

 Regular Candidate Elections

 Elections for Mayor and Town Council are held in the fall of even-numbered years.
-The Primary Election is in early August and the General Election is in early November.
-The Chino Valley Town Council is comprised of the Mayor and 6 Councilmembers.
+The Primary Election for 2026 will be held on August 4, 2026 and the General Election for 2026 will be held on November 3, 2026.
+The Chino Valley Town Council is comprised of the Mayor and six Councilmembers.
 The Mayor and Councilmembers are elected from the town at large, the Mayor to a 2-year term and the Councilmembers to 4-year terms.
 All Chino Valley candidate elections are non-partisan.

 Staggered Terms

-To avoid having all the Council seats expire in the same year, Council terms are staggered, with the Mayor and 3 Councilmembers elected at one election and the Mayor and the other 3 Councilmembers elected 2 years later.
+To avoid having all the Council seats expire in the same year, Council terms are staggered, with the Mayor and three Councilmembers elected at one election and the Mayor and the other three Councilmembers elected two years later.
 Vacancies created mid-term may result in 2-year term Councilmember positions also being on the ballot.

 Runoff Election